elementary/appcenter-web/_apps/com.github.linuxhubit.shouldidoit.md

 ---
-app_id: com.github.linuxhubit.gitscover
+app_id: com.github.linuxhubit.shouldidoit
-title: "Gitscover"
+title: "Should I do it"
-summary: "Find new GitHub repositories"
+summary: "Should I do it?"
 developer: "Mirko Brombin"
 homepage: "#"
 help_page: "#"